expo/expo/docs/pages/push-notifications/sending-notifications.md

 - `MessageRateExceeded`: you are sending messages too frequently to the given device.
 Implement exponential backoff and slowly retry sending messages.

 - `InvalidCredentials`: your push notification credentials for your standalone app are invalid (ex: you may have revoked them).
 Run `expo build:ios -c` to regenerate new push notification credentials for iOS.
+If you revoke an APN key, all apps that rely on that key will no longer be able to send or receive push notifications until you upload a new key to replace it.
+Uploading a new APN key will **not** change your users' Expo Push Tokens.
+  - Sometimes, these errors will contain further details claiming an `InvalidProviderToken` error.
+This is actually tied to both your APN key **and** your provisioning profile.
+To resolve this error, you should rebuild the app and regenerate a new push key and provisiong profile.

+> Note: For a better understanding of iOS credentials, including push notification credentials, read our [App Signing docs](../../distribution/app-signing/#ios)

-### Request errors
+## Request errors

 If there's an error with the entire request for either push tickets or push receipts, the `errors` object may be one of the following values, and you should handle these errors like so: